-Lawyer and newspaper owner-editor Gideon T. Stewart was highly active in promoting prohibition.
+Lawyer, newspaper owner, and editor, Gideon T. Stewart was highly active in promoting prohibition.
 He came from a long line of lawyers.
-Born in Johnstown, NY in 1824, he later moved to Norwalk, Ohio.
-There and elsewhere he studied law in different firms.
+Born in Johnstown, NY in 1824.
+He later moved to Norwalk, Ohio.
 In 1846 he was admitted to the Ohio bar.
+There and elsewhere he practiced law in various firms.
 In 1866 he was admitted to practice before the U.S. Supreme Court.

 Gideon Stewart was elected three times as head of the Good Templars of Ohio.
 This was a well-known temperance group.
 He tried throughout the 1850s to organize a prohibition party.